Shorne

 Shorne is a village and civil parish in the borough of Gravesham in Kent, England.
 The parish lies 3 miles east of Gravesend.
 Most of the land is well-drained but its marshes, the Shorne Marshes reach down to the Thames Estuary and are an SSSI amid the North Kent Marshes on the Hoo Peninsula proper.

 History

-Shorne Barrow (or tumulus) and Randalls Wood Barrow are indications of stone age occupation.
+Shorne Barrow (or tumulus) and Randalls Wood Barrow are indications of Stone Age occupation.

-Randall Manor was a 14th-century manor, the remains of which are in Shorne Wood Country Park.
+Randall Manor was a 14th-century manor, the remains of which are in Shorne Woods Country Park.

 Demographics

 According to the census results for 2001 there were 2,485 people in 1,028 households in the Parish of Shorne.
-Of those residents between the ages of 16 to 74, 60% had a higher qualification (at level 2 to 5) and 86% of the dwellings were owner occupied.
+Of those residents between the ages of 16 and 74, 60% had a higher qualification (at level 2 to 5) and 86% of the dwellings were owner occupied.